Listening to the Texture

 Istanbul

-The objective of this project is to create an audio composition using sounds heard in workplaces by women working in the textile industry, as well as to listen to their voices and words.
-In the heart of this work lie the interviewees' voices being heard as well as how they participate or ignore their workplace sounds.
+The objective of this project was to create an audio composition using sounds heard in workplaces by women working in the textile industry, as well as to listen to their voices and words.
+In the heart of this work lies the interviewees' voices being heard as well as how they participate or ignore their workplace sounds.

-One cornerstone of this project is to create a platform on which textile workers can freely express their struggle against cheap, uninsured and non-unionised labour.
-Through the resulting composition sound piece, new connections and experiences will emerge beyond the borders of the space and people within.
+One cornerstone of this project was to create a platform on which textile workers could freely express their struggle against cheap, uninsured and non-unionised labour.
+Through the resulting composition sound piece, new connections and experiences emerged beyond the borders of the space and people within.

 Çisel Karacebe